-Available: fall MANT 145 4 Cr Hrs Introduction to NC and CNC
+MANT 145Available: spring4 Cr HrsIntroduction to NC and CNC

 This course will cover the introduction to numerical controls for x, y, and z-axis applications.
 Programming will start from basic functions and include hole operation, linear profiles, circular profiles, cutter diameter compensation, and programming with subprograms.
 Students will apply knowledge from class and textbooks to skillfully setup and machine parts on CNC equipment.
-Prerequisite: MANT 105 or instructor permission.
+Prerequisite: MANT 105, ENGI 105, CISA 101, or instructor permission.

-MANT 155 Available: fall CAD/CAM Applications
+MANT 155Available: fall4 Cr HrsCAD/CAM Applications

 This course provides an Introduction to the integration of computer aided drafting and design systems with computer automated manufacturing systems.
-Students will be introduced and gain and understanding of MasterCAM including post processing and machine interfaces.
+Students will be introduced and gain and understanding of MasterCAM including post-processing and machine interfaces.
 Students will also have an introduction to 3D solid modeling.
-Prerequisites: MANT 105 or permission of instructor.
+Prerequisite: MANT 105, ENGI 105, CISA 101 or permission of instructor.

-MANT 199 Available: fall, spring, summer 1-5 Cr Hrs Special Topics
+MANT 199 Available: 1-5 Cr Hrs Special Topics